Khandallah

 Khandallah is a suburb of Wellington, the capital city of New Zealand.
 It is located 4 km northeast of the city centre, on hills overlooking Wellington Harbour.

 Description

 The northeastern part of the suburb is dominated by a large area of parkland, which stretches north towards Johnsonville.
 Three parks that make up this reserve land total almost 2 km2 of the slopes of Mount Kaukau.
-The summit of this 445 m peak, which is topped by Wellington's main television transmitter tower, provides impressive views of the harbour.
+The summit of this 445 m peak, which is topped by Wellington's main terrestrial television transmitter tower, provides impressive views of the harbour.
 Khandallah has a reputation for being one of the most affluent of Wellington's suburbs.